-16 works of kana bungaku (‘literature written using the Japanese syllabary’) have been made public in the “Corpus of Historical Japanese Heian Period Series I: Kana literature”, and one part of the first volume of the early Heian Period-annotated kundokubun (Chinese text annotated for translation into Native Japanese) in the Saidai-ji copy of the Konkōmyōsaishōōkyō (a Chinese translation of the ‘Golden Light Sutra’) has been made public in the “Corpus of Historical Japanese Heian Period Series II: Kunten materials”.
+16 works of kana bungaku (‘literature written using the Japanese syllabary’) have been made public in the “Corpus of Historical Japanese Heian Period Series I: Kana literature”, the first volume of the early Heian Period-annotated kundokubun (Chinese text annotated for translation into Native Japanese) within the Saidai-ji copy of the Konkōmyōsaishōōkyō (a Chinese translation of the ‘Golden Light Sutra’) in the “Corpus of Historical Japanese Heian Period Series II: Kunten materials”, and 3 works of kanbun-based materials in the “Corpus of Historical Japanese Heian Period Series III: Kanbun-based materials”.

 All the texts in the Heian Period Series are based on the Shinpen Nihon Koten Bungaku Zenshū(Shogakukan Publishing), JapanKnowledge.